 Over your four years in the Computer & Digital Forensics program, you'll gain unparalleled experience working on real live cases and technologies in the Senator Leahy Center for Digital Forensics & Cybersecurity, Champlain's fully-equipped, state-of-the-art, digital forensics laboratory.
 You'll have the opportunity to work alongside professional investigators and law enforcement officials conducting actual investigations.
 For example, our students involved in the Leahy Center were some of the first people in the country working on the digital forensics of Google Glass.

 Employers are looking for people with highly developed skill sets in the field of digital forensics, and our students master content that they would not otherwise gain outside of a graduate program.
 In fact, you can opt for a specialization that will allow you to graduate with a master's degree in Digital Forensics with just one additional year.

 Our specialized courses are small, highly technical, and pragmatic, allowing our graduates to gain hands-on experience in the most cutting-edge digital forensics technologies.

-A specialization or a minor is a required part of your Computer & Digital Forensics education.
+A concentration or a minor is a required part of your Computer & Digital Forensics education.
 Your faculty advisor will help you map out the best path to reach your desired career or graduate studies goals.
 You can choose to specialize in Computer Science, Cyber Investigation, Cybersecurity: Threats & Mitigation, or Digital Forensic Science (a BS/MS five-year program), or choose to minor in one of our many options.

 Champlain has many existing relationships with companies throughout Burlington and Vermont, giving you access to jobs and internships in the area in addition to opportunities with the Leahy Center.